Financial-Times/curated-authors-transformer/README.md

 [![CircleCI](https://circleci.com/gh/Financial-Times/curated-authors-transformer.svg?style=svg)](https://circleci.com/gh/Financial-Times/curated-authors-transformer)

-Retrieves authors data curated by editorial people and transforms it to People according to UP json model.
+Retrieves author data curated by editorial people and transforms it to People according to UP JSON model.
-The authors data is specified by a Google spreadsheet which is accessible through Bertha APIs () The service exposes endpoints for getting all the cureted authors UUIDs and for getting authors by uuid.
+The authors data is specified by a Google spreadsheet which is accessible through [Bertha API](https://github.com/ft-interactive/bertha/wiki/Tutorial).
+The service exposes endpoints for getting all the curated authors UUIDs and for getting authors by uuid.

 # How to run